AdobeDocs/commerce-operations.en/help/configuration/bootstrap/application-modes.md

 In developer mode:

-- Static view files are not cached; they are written to the Magento `pub/static` directory every time they are called
+- Static view files are not cached; they are written to the `pub/static` directory every time they are called
 - Uncaught exceptions display in the browser
 - System logging in `var/report` is verbose
 - An [exception](https://glossary.magento.com/exception) is thrown in the error handler, rather than being logged